Cotanius/FlipThing/README.md

 ![GIF](https://github.com/Cotanius/FlipThing/blob/main/Media/Flipthing.gif)

 ## Breakdown
 There is a modular prefab that includes a camera and a MeshRenderer.
 It generates an array mesh on awake from a given pixel mesh and a few parameters.
-The mesh has it's texcoord1 property used for indexing the pixels for them to alligned to a texture that is filled by the camera.
+The mesh has it's texcoord1 property used for indexing the pixels for them to be alligned to a RenderTexture that is filled by the camera.
 It's color property is used for the local coordinates of each pixel mesh.
 Animation is done by introducing a Time.deltaTime operation while writing from the camera's target RenderTexture to a Texture2D that is assigned to the shader.

 ## Usage